skgtrx/mTimes-IMDB/README.md

 # mTimes
-mTimes provides movies/TV series details based on their name or IMDB Id.
+mTimes is a desktop application which provides movies/TV series details based on their name or IMDB Id.

-# Adjutor
-Utility application purely created in python-3 and kivy GUI framework by leveraging the power of open source API's

 ## Getting Started